Bout One

-Bout One Project was an operation undertaken during the Korean War by U.S. Air Force to train South Korean pilots to fly F-51 Mustang fighters.
+The Bout One Project was an operation undertaken during the Korean War by the U.S. Air Force to train South Korean pilots to fly F-51 Mustang fighters.

 On June 27, 1950, as part of the project, a special unit was formed in Japan under Major Dean Hess, with the objective of training selected South Korean pilots to fly the F-51.
-Some of the Korean pilots were veterans of Japanese Army and Naval air forces during World War II.
+Some of the Korean pilots were veterans of the Japanese Army and Naval air forces during World War II.
 On July 2, the unit was transferred to Daegu Air Base, South Korea.
 After transfer, the unit was redesignated as 51st Provisional Fighter Squadron of the Republic of Korea Air Force, but remained under U.S. Air Force command, as the Koreans were not deemed prepared to operate their new aircraft effectively.
 Nevertheless, given the desperate situation on the ground, the 51st Squadron was committed to combat a day after their arrival, to support the U.S. 24th Infantry Division fighting near Daejon.

 The combat operations revealed a number of problems.
 Major Hess felt that, although enthusiastic, South Korean pilots were not ready to operate F-51's effectively.
 Within two weeks' operation, two fighters were lost to ground fire.
 Because most Korean pilots did not speak English, there were problems in coordinating air operations with U.S. Army and Air Force.
 At the same time, because most South Korean Army officers did not speak English, they had difficulty requesting air support from U.S. Air Force as well, underlining the need for South Korean aircraft to support South Korean army units.